ArnaudDroitLab/LD-annot/README.md

 ## Running LD-annot
-The easiest way to run LD-annot is to move/copy your data within the folder containing LD-annot.py and calculLD.sh scripts.
+The easiest way to run LD-annot is to move/copy your data within the folder containing LD-annot.4.py and calculLD.1.sh scripts.
 This folder must also include the list of candidate SNPs as well as the annotation gff/gtf/gff3 file.
-File examples are provided in the "data" subdirectory.
+File examples are provided in the "data" subdirectory but have to be moved into the main folder (encompassing Ld-annot.4.py and calculLD.1.py).

 LD-annot runs using only one command line which provide path to files and required parameters.